filwaitman/pysmartcache/doc.md

 ### Defining your own clients
 `PySmartCache` comes with `memcached` and `redis` clients implemented.
 You can implement and use another ones.
-All you have to do is create a `class` for this new client, inheriting from `CacheClient` and defined a minimal set of methods.
+All you have to do is create a `class` for this new client, inheriting from `CacheClient` and define a minimal set of methods.
 Take a look at this example:
 ```python
 from pysmartcache import CacheClient, PySmartCacheSettings